NatoBoram/eldarya-enhancements/README.md

 - Replaces a few bank buttons with a link to the forum
 - Import and export your outfit
 - Export other guardians' outfits from their profile
+- Mark favourite exploration points
+- Wishlist for the market